zaphar/sheetsui/docs/index.md

 * `=` will treat what you type as a formula.
 * `$` will treat it as us currency.

 Typing a number will treat the contents as a number.
-While typing non-numeric text will treat it as text content. <aside>We do not yet support modifyint the type of a cell after the fact.
+While typing non-numeric text will treat it as text content. <aside>We do not yet support modifying the type of a cell after the fact.
 We may add this in the future.</aside>

 For the most part this should work the same way you expect a spreadsheet to work.